Moddable-OpenSource/moddable/documentation/xs/preload.md

 	];
 	Object.freeze(Colors, 1);

 Because this extension is not part of the JavaScript language, care should be taken to only use it in code that is intended for exclusive use by the XS engine.
-If equivalent functionality becomes available in a standard way, XS will move to use that mechanism exclusively.
+If equivalent functionality becomes available in a standard way such as [`harden`](https://github.com/Agoric/Harden), XS will move to use that mechanism exclusively.

 ### Automatic Freezing of Built-ins
 Following the preload build phase, the XS linker freezes the following: